-Hi, I'm Lauren, an Associate Marriage and Family Therapist in the Bay Area, CA (AMFT#156169).
+Hi, I'm Lauren, a school-based Associate Marriage and Family Therapist (AMFT #156169) in the Bay Area, CA.

-For over 15 years, I've collaborated with nonprofits to create meaningful change in communities.
+My mission is to show up for the students who are hardest to reach.
 At the core, my therapeutic approach is holistic, person-centered, and trauma-focused.
-With my training in strength-based interventions and multicultural counseling, I foster nurturing, authentic, supportive connections with youth
+With my training in strength-based interventions and multicultural counseling, I foster nurturing, authentic, and supportive connections with youth and adults in sensitive situations.
+I'm adaptive, endlessly curious, empathetic, and organized.
+I love working with families and collaborating with teams in educational settings.

-My commitment to clients in nonprofit settings began at Cycles of Change.
+This strong commitment to clients in nonprofit settings began at Cycles of Change.
 I assisted families recently sheltered at Alameda Point by helping their children learn bicycle repair.
 At Build's entrepreneurship program, I led a team of East Oakland high-school students through a small business launch.
 In West Oakland at The Crucible, I volunteered as a teacher's assistant, helped kids grow their confidence with industrial art projects.
-While at UCSF Benioff Children's Hospital Oakland (CHO), I assisted Child Life Specialists with the CHO Show and helped patients with media therapy projects.
+While at UCSF Benioff Children's Hospital Oakland (CHO),

 Testimonials about my work: